OctoPrint/OctoPrint/CONTRIBUTING.md

 ----

-### How to file a bug report
+## How to file a bug report

 If you encounter an issue with OctoPrint, you are welcome to [submit a bug report](https://goo.gl/GzkGv9).

-Before you do so for the first time though please take a moment to read the following section *completely*.
+Before you do that for the first time though please take a moment to read the following section *completely*.
 Thank you! :)

-#### What should I do before submitting a ticket?
+### What should I do before submitting a bug report?

 1. **Make sure you are at the right location**.
 This is the Github repository of the official version of OctoPrint, which is the 3D print server and